Venue Changed to: Room 4.16 (the "living room" of the Centre for Complex Systems Studies), Minnaert Building, Leuvenlaan 4, De Uithof, Utrecht.

 The Data Science & Complexity Centre (DSCC) Central Topic Seminars are a series of seminars co-organized by the Utrecht Applied Data Science, the Utrecht Bioinformatics Center, and the Centre for Complex Systems Studies.
 It will consist of tutorials, excursions, software training and specialist lectures.
 We aim to expose the central topic "Machine Learning" for the broad community within and outside Utrecht University and bring the researchers from different backgrounds together.

 In the first hour, Dr. Jiong Wang from the Department of Physical Geography, will give a specialist lecture on Machine Learning Applications in Geoscience titled "Deep learning for mapping and understanding informal human settlements".
+(Slides)

 Abstract: Machine learning techniques have been frequently applied in mapping human settlements in very high-resolution satellite images.
 Among these, deep convolutional neural networks (DCNNs) have shown exceptional efficiency in automatic settlement mapping.
 Yet DCNNs have never been examined in mapping very small heterogeneous deprivation areas (pockets) at large scale.
 In this talk, a deep learning architecture is introduced and evaluated in the case of deprived areas in cities.
 This talk will show the sensitivity of DCNNs to the spatial information contained in remotely sensed images, and how well-designed DCNNs can map urban deprivation at the city scale with limited training data.